krakenjriot/KJR_3-Wire_Protocol_v1.02/README.md

                  Created/Developed By Rolly Falco Villacacan

-Certainly!
-Here's the enhanced Markdown with the additional content:

 ## KJR 3-Wire-Protocol 🌐

 This protocol introduces a unique approach, distinct from existing implementations such as UART and SERIAL, by utilizing durations as data representation.